My Super-Simple All-Natural Skincare And Beauty Routine

 Vitamin C does it all.
 As a powerful antioxidant it helps to reduce blemishes by preventing sebum oxidation, increases the production of collagen, and helps lighten dark spots.

-It’s all about the face oils, baby (see The Best Face Oils by Skin Type).
-Whenever anyone compliments my skin (it still blows my mind when that happens!), I immediately blurt out “JOJOBA OIL!” and start gushing all about it the way a young child gushes about a day at the beach/their favorite movie/mermaids/anything remotely exciting — you know, very quickly and with an intense enthusiasm.
+It’s all about the face oils, baby.
+Whenever anyone compliments my skin (it still blows my mind when that happens!), I immediately blurt out “FACE OIL!” and start gushing all about it the way a young child gushes about a day at the beach/their favorite movie/mermaids/anything remotely exciting — you know, very quickly and with an intense enthusiasm.

-While I have experimented with a number of face oils, jojoba is by far my personal favorite.
-At night after cleansing, exfoliating, and toning, I very generously apply my favorite face oil blend — DIY All-Natural Face Oil For Acne-Prone and Oily Skin — which is made of a base of jojoba oil + some other skin-loving goodies.
+At night after cleansing, exfoliating, and toning, I very generously apply Beauty Blend No.1.
 While I used to apply oils both day and night, I now often use a natural CC cream during the day (see below) for some SPF coverage and sheer color.

 On days when I need a little extra coverage or to prevent shine, I apply 100% Pure’s Fruit Pigmented Powder Foundation on top.

 I also use 100% Pure’s Long Last Concealer with Super Fruits under my eyes.
 Thanks to genetics, I have pretty bad dark circles AND eyes that scrunch way way up when I smile.
-A lot of concealers would look cakes and accentuate my expression lines around my eyes and age me.
+So a lot of concealers look cakey and accentuate my expression lines around my eyes — not a good look.
 This is the only concealer I’ve found so far that doesn’t!

 100% Pure’s Black Tea Mascara.
 Hands down.
 The best.
 Enough said.

-I’m obsessed with creamy eye shadows that give a little bit of color and shine without making you look like a 13 year-old from 1998 (in other words, really glittery) — they somehow make your whole face seem brighter and all glowy.
-Ahhh little miracle workers!
+I’m obsessed with creamy eye shadows that give a little bit of color and shine without making me look like a 13 year-old from 1998 (in other words, really glittery) — they somehow make my whole face seem brighter and all glowy.
+Little miracle workers!